Letters/Info for FamiliesLetter to Parent 24th February 2020

 Does my child need to wear a uniform?

-We would like all children to wear fresh school uniform each day.
-If you do not have a fresh white blouse or fresh pair of grey trousers for instance, please use your judgement.
-Children may wear a plain alternative that is similar to school uniform.
-Children should not wear a blazer as these cannot be washed each day.
+Yes.
+We would like all children to wear school uniform each day.
 Both staff and children should trim nails short, remove rings, bracelets and watches.
 Arms should be bare below the elbow and long hair tied up.

 What will happen if I don’t send my children back to school?

-The Government’s guidance for parents makes clear that parents are strongly encouraged to send their child to school if they are eligible to attend.
+The Government’s guidance for parents makes clear that parents are expected to send their child to school.
 School is the best place for children to learn and for their mental wellbeing to have social interactions with their peers and teachers.
-However, no parent will be fined for non-attendance.
-Non-attendance will not be marked as absence.
-If a child has said they will be attending and then are ill or no longer wish to attend, they should inform the School Office via email or telephone.
+Non-attendance will be marked as absence.
+If a child has said they will be attending and then are ill, they should inform the School Office via email or telephone in line with the school procedure.

 What will the arrangements for the start and end of the day be?